-Kelly is a Northern California based multidisciplinary, mixed media artist raised in Sonoma County.
+Kelly is a Northern California based multidisciplinary, printmaker raised in Sonoma County.
 She has spent the last two decades living, working and consulting as a creative professional within the Bay Area.
 Since 2004, Kelly’s art has been sold at her former Berkeley boutique Relish At Home and in various shops internationally.
 Her designs have been featured in print & online publications including the San Francisco Chronicle, Sunset, Apartment Therapy, Real Simple, and Martha Stewart Weddings.
 Kelly has a BA in Textile Design from San Francisco State University.
 In 2019 she received certification in the field of Printmaking Arts from Diablo Valley College, and served as a teaching assistant to her mentor, Toru Sugita, Professor of Printmaking Arts at Diablo Valley Community College.
 Kelly works as a Teaching Artist Instructor with the Printmaking Studio at the Sonoma Community Center and the Sonoma Valley Museum of Art.
 She is a member of the California Society of Printmakers and the Oakland Art Association.

+* * *